sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/databricks-nodes/databricks-workflow.rst

 Databricks Workflow
 =========
-**Databricks Workflow** node can be used to execute a scala Workflow defined in the Project.
+**Databricks Workflow** node can be used to execute a Workflow defined in the Project.

 **Databricks Workflow** node can be configured as below: